roudox/moonraker/README.md

 `"seleniumServer": "http://127.0.0.1:4444/wd/hub"`.

 All of Moonraker's configuration options can be overridden when running your tests (see below) if you add command line args (e.g: `--baseUrl=http://www.example.com` or `--browser.browserName=phantomjs`) or have set environment variables.
 They will take preference over the `config.json`, in that order - command line args > env vars > config.

+You can also add whatever you like to the config and access it in your code using: `var config = require('moonraker').config;`.

 ### Run your tests